The Rule of 240 Paychecks in Retirement

 Common retirement paycheck mistakes

 Even the best-laid retirement income plans can run into trouble.
-Taxes, inflation, market downturns and unplanned expenses are some of the biggest threats.
+Taxes, inflation, market downturns and unplanned expenses are among the biggest threats.

 One often overlooked opportunity is proactive tax planning.
 "Many retirees focus solely on generating income without considering the tax planning opportunities that come with lower income early in retirement," says Patrick Fontana, CFP® and founder of Fontana Financial Planning.
 Strategic Roth conversions during those lower-tax years, he notes, can significantly reduce lifetime tax bills and leave more for heirs.